-Shawn is the founding member of The Groove Pirates, a local band well known and appreciated by area musicians.
+Shawn is a founding member of Dave’s Not Home, a local band well known and appreciated by area musicians.
 It is not unusual at any given performance to see him play guitar, mandolin and keyboards, and then switch to drums, bass and vocals.
 A self-taught sound engineer, he enjoys over 25 years of experience in event production, aided and abetted by a background as a professional photographer.
 Originally from New England, Shawn owned and operated a photography business there for 20 years.
 He now resides in Southport and brings a wide range of talents to Up Your Arts.

 Bob has practiced his musical talent in myriad ways: educated at Berklee College of Music, owned two music stores near Boston, performed up and down the Atlantic coast, featured in at least five local bands (at last count) as The Bassman, electric and upright — and now gives lessons, too.
 His other career is steeped in a different not-for-profit world, as director of a successful education and recreation center in New York.
 Adept at securing grants, donor funding, and leveraged relationships, in addition to full-time management, Bob retired after 30 years running the camp, moved to Southport, and never missed a beat.
 Up Your Arts is thrilled to have his energy, proficiency, and brilliant sense of direction for having found us.